mongodb/mongo/src/mongo/db/repl/README.md

 replica set whenever it is updated via writes to the `admin.system.version` collection.
 The FCV document is also present on standalone nodes.

-On a clean startup (the server currently has no non-local databases), the server will create the FCV document for the first time.
+On a clean startup (the server currently has no replicated collections), the server will create the FCV document for the first time.
 If it is running as a shard server (with the `--shardsvr option`), the server will set the FCV to be the last LTS version.
 This is to ensure compatibility when adding the shard to a downgraded version cluster.
-The config server will run `setFeatureCompatibilityVersion` on the shard to match the clusters FCV as part of `addShard`.
+The config server will run `setFeatureCompatibilityVersion`on the shard to match the clusters FCV as part of `addShard`.
 If the server is not running as a shard server, then the server will set its FCV to the latest version by default.

 As part of a startup with an existing FCV document, the server caches an in-memory value of the FCV from disk.
 The `FcvOpObserver` keeps this in-memory value in sync with the on-disk FCV document